BlueOnionLabs/api-interview-question-spacex/README.md

 ## The Task:

+**Task 1**
-1. Create a task(s) to import the API results for 'launches' and 'starlink' data into a database.
+Create a task(s) to import the API results for 'launches' and 'starlink' data into a database.
 Keep in mind that you'll need to keep track of 'starlink' longitude/latitude over time, as described in the 'Problem' section.
 If we were to put this in production, we'd potentially put it behind a scheduler task, but for the purposes of this task, we will just assume that it's runnable from a python shell.

 To complete this task, your code will need to be able to insert rows into a database (of your choice!)
 Feel free to model it however you choose

 *Bonus points*:
-1. Tests.
+- Tests.
 Feel free to test what you think needs testing, and ignoring what you think doesn't need it
-2. Setup the database and task in a docker compose container so that we can run it on our end, as well
+- Setup the database and task in a docker compose container so that we can run it on our end, as well

+**Task 2**
-2. Write a method Get_All_Starlinks that accepts (<launch_id>, <date_time>) and returns all the starlink satellite positions for that given point in time
+Write a method Get_All_Starlinks that accepts (<launch_id>, <date_time>) and returns all the starlink satellite positions for that given point in time

 Example:
 launch_id = "5eb87d30ffd86e000604b378"